Josef-Friedrich/audiorename/doc/source/cli.rst

                             Skip renaming of field is empty.
       -v, --version         show program's version number and exit

-    output:
-      -j, --job-info        Display informations about the current job.
-This informations are printted out before any actions on the audio files are executed.
-      -V, --verbose         Make the command line output more verbose.

     actions:
       -C, --copy            Copy files instead of rename / move.
       -d, --dry-run         Don’t rename or copy the audio files.